Jurassic World: Rides and other mediaJurassic World eventually led to several theme park rides. Jurassic World: The Ride opened at Universal Studios Hollywood in 2019. It is a refurbishment of the original Jurassic Park: The Ride, which operated from 1996 to 2018. In 2021, Universal Islands of Adventure opened a roller coaster attraction known as VelociCoaster, based on the Jurassic World films.

 The film also led to animated projects, including several in the Lego Jurassic World line, such as Lego Jurassic World: The Indominus Escape, a 2016 short film; Lego Jurassic World: The Secret Exhibit, a 2018 television special; and Lego Jurassic World: Legend of Isla Nublar, a 2019 miniseries.

-A 3D-animated television series, titled Jurassic World Camp Cretaceous, premiered on September 18, 2020.
-It was a co-production between Netflix and DreamWorks Animation.
-37 episodes have been released over 4 seasons.
+A computer-animated television series titled Jurassic World Camp Cretaceous premiered on September 18, 2020.
+It was a co-production between Netflix, Universal Pictures, DreamWorks Animation, and Amblin Entertainment.
+The series ran for five seasons, for a total of 49 episodes.

 In 2018, Frontier Developments released Jurassic World Evolution, a film-based construction and management simulation game that allows players to build their own Jurassic World park.